MattX/relambda/README.md

 ### Performance

-Very informal testing suggests that this interpreter is quite a bit faster than the C-refcount interpreter included in the official CPAN distribution.
+Very informal testing suggests that this interpreter is quite a bit faster than the C-refcount interpreter included in the official CUAN distribution.
 It's 2/3 as much code, but Rust is a higher-level language than C, and uses dependencies to manage argument parsing and output level control.